ghmicasa/ghmicasa/_posts/2021-06-06-game of selling numbers.md

 ---
 title: Game of selling numbers.
-description: The game of selling numbers.
-It was so hilarious, and I kept laughing, I couldn’t control the joy of reflecting on things which plays with the human psychology.
+description: The game of selling numbers is truly amusing.
+I couldn't help but laugh, reflecting on how it manipulates human psychology.
-date: "2021-05-06 04:00:00 +0530"
+date: "2021-05-06 17:00:00 +0530"
 ---

-The game of selling numbers.
-It was so hilarious, and I kept laughing, I couldn’t control the joy of reflecting on things which plays with the human psychology.
+The game of selling numbers is truly amusing.
+I couldn't help but laugh, reflecting on how it manipulates human psychology.

 He said, “So, what’s next?
 Phone with five cameras? ,” and I laughed so hard.

-It all started with our discussion on how numbers, when the count increases, affects human psychology.

-A few years back we saw a new entrant in mobile technology.
-This new company, relatively new to market, without much user base had to compete with the older gaints.
-The new entrant came up with a genius idea of selling numbers rather than technology, and started marketing its product with numbers, and it all worked.
-Phones with multiple number of cameras, higher ram, higher screen resolution and what not.
-As these numbers were flashed onto the glittering eyes of humans, it exposed the deepest desires of them, their love for numbers.
-We saw everyone getting crazy, higher the better.
-As the numbers kept on increasing, our desire kept on expanding.
+It began with our discussion on how increasing numbers influence human psychology.
+A few years ago, a new entrant in mobile technology, with a limited user base, had to compete with established giants.
+This company devised a clever strategy: selling numbers instead of technology.
+They marketed their products with numerical specifications, and it proved effective.
+Phones with multiple cameras, higher RAM, and higher screen resolutions were promoted.
+As these numbers were presented to consumers, it revealed their deep-seated desire for quantity.
+Everyone became obsessed with 'higher is better,' and as the numbers increased, so did our desires.

-Fast forward, few year later, everyone in the market is just selling numbers.
-The art lost its charm and now it's all about adjusting with numbers.
+Fast forward a few years, and everyone in the market is simply selling numbers.
+The artistry has lost its appeal, and now it's all about numerical adjustments.

-Those days are gone when the technology was all about bringing something new, something innovative, the art and research of producing something beautiful.
-As for now, we'll have to adjust with numbers.
+The days when technology focused on innovation, artistry, and beautiful research are gone.
+Now, we must adapt to a world of numbers.

-The way everything is advertised, it’s so hilarious.
-Although, nothing wrong with it, that’s the way things work, and everyone fell for the genius idea of selling numbers.
+The way everything is advertised is quite amusing.
+While there's nothing inherently wrong with it, it's simply how the market operates, and everyone succumbed to the clever strategy of selling numbers.